 BMW has introduced its own Hey BMW smart voice assistant.
 While Amazon Alexa is dominating homes, car manufacturers are keen to ensure that you can use voice more effectively in the car too - and BMW's system is actually pretty good.

-Hey BMW will be available on all models running Live Cockpit Professional with BMW Operating System 7.0 and those ordering the new BMW 3 Series will have it as an option, although we notice that BMW is saying that you only get it for 3 years - we assume there will be a subscription cost thereafter.
+Hey BMW will be available on all models running Live Cockpit Professional with BMW Operating System 7.0.
+The voice assistant was previously an option on some models, but is also now available with Live Cockpit Plus, but you'll need to check what you get on the model you're looking at.
+We notice that BMW says that you only get it for 3 years - we assume there will be a subscription cost thereafter.

 BMW Intelligent Personal Assistant is designed to give you better in-car control via voice.
 Rather uniquely, you'll be able to give the Assistant a custom name/hotword, and BMW claims it will learn routines to be able to dynamically deliver better results.
 It will be able to react to statements and control the car - to adjust the heating, for example - as well as be able to identify songs, add navigation stops, answer general questions and integrate with Office 365 and Skype for business users.